-PGS8 - What percentage of your total AUM is covered by the below elements of your responsible investment policy(ies)?
-CORE Investors should ensure that their commitment to respect human rights informs their investment decisions.
-PGS8 and PGS9 aim to understand how much of the investor's AUM is covered by dedicated guidelines on human rights or wider guidelines on ESG factors.
-PGS9 - What proportion of your AUM is covered by your formal policies or guidelines on climate change, human rights, or other systematic sustainability issues?
-CORE PGS11.1 - Does your organisation's senior level body(ies) or role(s) have formal oversight over and accountability for the elements covered in your responsible investment policy(ies)?
+PGS 9 - What proportion of your AUM is covered by your formal policies or guidelines on climate change, human rights, or other systematic sustainability issues?
+CORE human rights or wider guidelines on ESG factors.
+PGS 11.1 - Does your organisation's senior level body(ies) or role(s) have formal oversight over and accountability for the elements covered in your responsible investment policy(ies)?
 CORE Investors should ensure that their commitment to respect human rights and their related guidelines are supported at the most senior level of the organisation.
-Selection, Appointment and Monitoring SAM8 - Which responsible investment aspects does your organisation, or the service provider acting on your behalf, explicitly include in clauses within your contractual agreements with your external investment managers for segregated mandates?
+Selection, Appointment and Monitoring SAM 8 - Which responsible investment aspects does your organisation, or the service provider acting on your behalf, explicitly include in clauses within your contractual agreements with your external investment managers for segregated mandates?
 CORE This indicator aims to understand whether the investor explicitly includes their commitment to respect human rights in their contracts with external investment managers for segregated mandates.
-Real Estate RE9 - What ESG requirements do you currently have in place for all development projects and major renovations?
+Real Estate RE 9 - What ESG requirements do you currently have in place for all development projects and major renovations?
 CORE This indicator aims to understand whether investors have set specific social requirements to help reduce the negative effects of constructing buildings / major renovations.